1/2 teaspoon active dry yeast

 1 tablespoon Olive Oil

-4 1/2 cups high gluten restaurant pizzaand bread flour this may take some time to locate, but it is key
+4 1/2 cups High gluten bread flourthis may be harder to find, but it is key for a great pizza dough

 Everyone knows that New York pizza is something special and by the time that I had been cooking in professional kitchens for twenty-two years, there was one thing that I was never able to cook successfully, a culinary task that evaded my every attempt: good New York-Style pizza dough, and yes I am big enough to admit it.